ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

     <andrewrk> ooooooh

 This got my creative juices flowing.
-A bespoke backend just for bootstrapping is a neat idea, but I think there is a sweet spot now that was not available in OCaml's heyday.
+A bespoke backend just for bootstrapping is a neat idea, but I think the sweet spot for Zig looks different than what it does for OCaml.

 There is exactly one VM target available to Zig that is both OS-agnostic and subject to [LLVM](https://llvm.org/)'s state-of-the-art optimization passes,